phasorpy/phasorpy/docs/contributing.rst

 All tests must pass.

-PhasorPy strives to maintain near 100% test coverage.
+PhasorPy strives to maintain near complete test coverage.
 The coverage report is automatically generated during testing.

 Configuration settings for pytest and other tools are in the